JonathanVengadasalam/Unsupervized-MNIST/README.md

    ```

 ## Displays and Results
-An random sample of dataset :
+An random sample of dataset.
 ![random sample of x](https://github.com/JonathanVengadasalam/Unsupervized-MNIST/blob/master/images/x%20random%20sample.png)

 PCA with radial basis function kernel (rbf) for the 4 first components.
 The color represents the target y (0 to 9) on the components projections.